fkarg/fkarg.github.io/_posts/2019-05-07-on-murphyjitsu.md

 This is important to do upfront.
-It may seem unnecessary at first (since you would do something similar in step 5), but If you apply Murphyjitsu to a few problems, you tend to notice that a lot of the from step 5 noticed problems, have not been thought about yet in this step.
+It may seem unnecessary at first (since you would do something similar in step 5), but If you apply Murphyjitsu to a few problems, you tend to notice that a lot of the in step 5 noticed problems, have not been thought about yet in this step.

 > 3. Imagine that you’ve passed the deadline and find out that the plan failed.